Skip to content

 Each of these questions is a matter of controversy, so let’s focus on clearing them out through various studies:

-In the 2017 study, 4284 men aged 16 to 42 years were selected randomly as candidates for research.
+🔹 In the 2017 study, 4284 men aged 16 to 42 years were selected randomly as candidates for research.
 These patients took a daily dose of approximately 1 mg of Finasteride.
 They were also observed four years after the initial tests to test whether any existing sexual side effects persisted.

 And out of the study, researchers have found two crucial outcomes:

-To best summarize the placebo effect, we can say that it is a negative effect that high stress leaves on your body.
-Patients misinformed or scared about a medication’s dangers and side effects are statistically more likely to experience these effects.
+⚠️ To best summarize the nocebo effect, we can say that it is a negative effect that high stress leaves on your body.
+In other words, research shows that patients misinformed or scared about a medication’s dangers and side effects are statistically more likely to experience these effects.

 Overall, this side effect is not a myth.
 Still, it’s scarce and usually triggered due to heavy stress, which is why it is always best to consult your doctor to learn that the side effects of Finasteride are rare.
 There is nothing to worry about as long as you are under your doctor’s supervision.

-2- Ejaculation disorder
+2- Ejaculation Disorder

 This is another commonly feared side effect, and it is a completely real one, not a myth.

-Furthermore, another research conducted for five years has also concluded different vital results on how this side effect occurs:
+🔹 Furthermore, another research conducted for five years has also concluded different vital results on how this side effect occurs:

-➡️ Ejaculation disorder most commonly occurs in year 1 of treatment with Finasteride, and later on, the signs of the side effect start to drop (from 4.4% in the first year to 0.7 at the end of the research period).
-This further supports the existence of a placebo effect as patients start to trust Finasteride more over time after they start seeing the results on how it regrows their hair and prevents further balding.
+*️⃣ Ejaculation disorder most commonly occurs in year 1 of treatment with Finasteride, and later on, the signs of the side effects start to drop (from 4.4% in the first year to 0.7 at the end of the research period).

-3- Erectile dysfunction
+3- Erectile Dysfunction

 This side effect is genuine, and probably out of all the side effects of Finasteride, the one that is the least rare.
-But unlike other side effects that showed signs of an external factor that supported their appearance rates, erectile dysfunction is not usually connected to the placebo effect or a secondary disease.
+But unlike other side effects that showed signs of an external factor that supported their appearance rates, erectile dysfunction is not usually connected to the nocebo effect or a secondary disease.

 Instead, studies show that erectile dysfunction is a natural and common side effect with a high probability because patients often view an utterly natural situation as a side effect.
 In other words, issues regarding self-reports are present.